MyristicaFragrans/CrossBound/README.md

 * Scroll back up to "Scopes" and click "Copy Link".
 * If you own the server or are otherwise able to add bots, paste the link into your browser to add the bot to the server. **If you do not own the server or cannot invite a bot**, send the link to the owner of the server and have them add it.

-### Starbound Setup
+#### Starbound Setup
 * In your Starbound Server Folder, open up the folder "Storage" and open "starbound_server.config" in a text editor of your choice.
 * **In starbound_server.config**, set "runRconServer" to `true`.
 * **In starbound_server.config**, set "rconServerPassword" to anything you want. **In config.json**, set "rconPass" to the same password.
 * **In config.json**, make "port" the same value as **starbound_server.config**'s "rconServerPort"
 * Save all files and close them.

-### Running
+#### Running
 * **DO NOT HAVE THE SERVER RUNNING.** Close the server if it is currently running.
 * In the folder you created at the beginning, run the command `npm start`.
 This will start the server for you.
-You should be able to log into the server and test the funcitonality.
+You should be able to log into the server and test the functionality.

 ## Is it compatable with X Mod?
 Probably.
 This program operates on a lower level than mods, so there should not be any interferance.
 Open an issue if this does not work **with** a mod, but **does work without** that mod.